ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 ![Confusion Matrix](../images/confusion_matrix.png "Confusion Matrix")

-The second plot produced, is a barplot showing the entropy of each class, ranked from most entropic to least entropic.
+The second plot produced is a bar chart showing the entropy of each class, ranked from most entropic to least entropic.

 ![Confusion Matrix Entropy](../images/confusion_matrix_entropy.png "Confusion Matrix Entropy")